Blood Transfusion Side Effects

 These untoward effects of blood transfusions are considered side effects.

 It is still not uncommon to see doctors ordering blood with hemoglobin levels of 10 in small rural hospitals.
 Yet in the more progressive hospitals like Sloan Kettering, they trigger or the value where a blood transfusion is automatically ordered is closer to 6.
-In the gold standard of blood transfusion care, actually no blood is given.
-Patients with Hemoglobin's as low as 1.2 have been successfully treated.

-Note: In my experience as a Case Manager, the lowest count for a patent was a hemoglobin of 2.9.
+Note: In my experience as a Nurse Case Manager, the lowest count for a patent was a hemoglobin of 2.9.
 In over 600 patients treated by the doctors I worked with, not one died.
 Many got out of the hospital faster than those who got blood.
 Statistically by 1/2 to 3 days faster.

 This begs the question, Why?